Rick Riordan: Rick Riordan Presents

 In September 2016, Disney-Hyperion announced a new Rick Riordan imprint.
 The imprint is called "Rick Riordan Presents" and was launched in March 2018.
 It is headed by Riordan's editor, Stephanie Owens Lurie.

 Lurie said that Riordan had been approached about an imprint several years ago but initially dismissed the idea because of his heavy workload.
 Later, he reported back that he had been "toying with the idea" and was "willing to go forward with a publishing line that was not a brand extension for his own work but a platform for Riordan to bring other great writers to the attention of his vast and loyal audience."
-She also said that the imprint planned to launch with two then undetermined books.
-"The point of making this announcement now is to get the word out about what we’re looking for.”
+She also said that the imprint planned to launch with two then-undetermined books.
+"The point of making this announcement now is to get the word out about what we're looking for."

-The imprint will not publish books written by Riordan, "whose role will be closer to curator".
+The imprint does not publish books written by Riordan, "whose role [is] closer to curator."
 In an interview with the Iowa Gazette, Riordan said, "Instead of me writing all of the mythologies we are going to look for authors who already are writing about that stuff.
-If I feel like I can recommend them [to my readers] ... we’re going to have them out here in the spotlight."
+If I feel like I can recommend them [to my readers] ... we're going to have them out here in the spotlight."
 A focus will be placed on "diverse, mythology-based fiction by new, emerging, and under-represented authors".
-Lurie expressed hopes that the imprint will help satisfy Riordan fans without asking the author to write more than his usual two books a year.
+Lurie expressed hopes that the imprint would help satisfy Riordan fans without asking the author to write more than his usual two books a year.